About Yampa Valley Electric Association

-YVEA employs roughly 70 employees in four departments – Operations, Member Services, Finance, and Human Resources.
+YVEA employs roughly 70 employees in five departments – Operations, Member Services, Finance, IT, and Human Resources.
 The member-owners elect nine individuals from the general membership to represent them as Board of Directors.
 Three Directors are elected each year on a rotating basis.

 Yampa Valley Electric purchases power from the Western Area Power Administration (a federal power marketing agency) and Xcel Energy.